 Brazosport High School in Freeport, Texas, joined THSCMP during the 2018-2019 academic year.
 Ms. Caudle works with high school Science Content Specialist Mary Armstrong and senior AP Environmental Science students to collect data from sites at Surfside Beach and Quintana Beach.
-Field trips took place on February 6, 2022 and May 17, 2022.
+Field trips took place on October 20, 2022; February 23, 2023; May 17, 2022; and September 28, 2023.
 Three of the monitoring sites (SURF2, SURF4, and jetty park) are located in Surfside Beach on the southern end of Follets Island (Fig. 7).
-A fourth site (QUIN1) was established in Brazoria County's Quintana Beach County Park (Fig. 7).
-The QUIN1 and SURF1 datum points were lost due to erosion during the
+A fourth site (QUIN1) was established in Brazoria County's Quintana Beach County Park (Fig. 7) where students map the vegetation line and shoreline.
+During the September 2023 field trip, the SURF4 datum point at Stahlman Park had been demoed and construction was taking a place.
+A new datum point will be established once construction is complete.
+Students collected GPS data and made observations of wind, waves, and currents but did not conduct a beach profile.